Roots App

 Four tools plus two resources: list/search epics and user stories, browse the epic catalog by module, view requirement-to-story mappings.
 Parses markdown specification files and caches results in memory.

 Both servers follow a dual-mode pattern (HTTP standalone or stdio for MCP-hub integration).
 They give the AI agent a structured interface to the project's actual specifications, reducing drift between what the AI thinks the API does and what it actually does.
-This is the same class of tooling that powers agentic coding platforms at scale.

 Infrastructure